Provably fair vs RNG 2026: the cryptographic check vs the server-side audit

 Both models are bit-level integrity guarantees that do not extend to operational behaviour.
 The fairness model is a structural property of the games; everything else is a separate concern.

-How provably fair HMAC-SHA256 verification actually works
+How cryptographically transparent HMAC-SHA256 verification actually works

-Provably fair HMAC-SHA256 verification, in five lines
+Cryptographically transparent HMAC-SHA256 verification, in five lines

 • The casino generates a random server seed and publishes its SHA-256 hash before any bet.